 The problems plaguing this film aren’t necessarily present from the issues in both The Grinch and The Crimes of Grindelwald, but all three share many similar underlying problems.
 Universal, Sony, and Warner Bros. must be held accountable, because unlike in the past, studios are much more involved in the filmmaking process these days, and often dilute their own products.
 All three of these films were conceived to sell established intellectual property to fans of each franchise, and none of them have earned or deserve praise for their conception.
 Paramount’s Overlord, the brainchild of producer J.J.
 Abrams, is set in a slightly cartoonish world that has a group of American soldiers dropped behind enemy lines in Nazi Germany, only to discover their evil scientific experiments have turned dying humans into brutal zombies, and it’s obviously not high art, but it’s enjoyable and gives us characters we like and can identify with.
 That’s much more credit than I can give to the tonally inconsistent and poorly edited Girl in the Spider’s Web, unimaginative Grinch, or flat-out boring as fuck and inconsequential Crimes of Grindelwald.

-At least The Girl in the Spider’s Web attempted to engage the audience with some interesting action scenes, but Lisbeth Salander is regularly beaten up in hand-to-hand combat and overcome by sheer numbers in the film, which makes it hard for the audience to root for her when so much importance is placed on her and her family ties, and then she’s regularly getting her ass kicked.
-There’s barely a mystery in this one, with the flashback sequence at the beginning of the film providing context to Salander’s background without having to tell much, which of course they provide through relentless exposition anyway, but the conflict between Salander and her family history is firmly established and wisely played upon throughout the film, culminating in a rewarding final fight with her sister and her organization, even if the fight and the overall film is largely a letdown.
-The editing is all over the place, with scenes happening without much reason and often tripping up the pace of the film, dragging it out to the point where I was constantly checking the time on my phone after the first hour due to all the seemingly random plot points developing on screen.
+At least The Girl in the Spider’s Web attempted to engage the audience with some interesting action scenes, but Lisbeth Salander is regularly beaten up in hand-to-hand combat and overcome by sheer numbers in the film.
+This makes it pretty hard for the audience to root for her when so much importance is placed on her and her family ties, and then she’s regularly getting her ass kicked.
+There’s barely a mystery in this one, with the flashback sequence at the beginning of the film providing context to Salander’s background without having to show much, which of course they provide through relentless exposition anyway, but the conflict between Salander and her family history is firmly established and wisely played upon throughout the film; culminating in a rewarding final fight with her sister and her organization, even if the fight and the overall film is largely a letdown.
+The editing is all over the place, with scenes happening without much reason and often tripping up the pace of the film, dragging it out to the point where I was constantly checking the time on my phone after the first hour due to all the seemingly random plot points developing on-screen.